 If you choose for your child to start in January or April, it is still possible to access a free early learning place in a nursery or early years setting of your choice (15 hours per week term time).
 Please note that compulsory school starting age remains the same.
 For more information contact Primary School Admissions.

 In Sheffield, the School Admissions team (part of the Children and Young People and Families Service in the Council) is responsible for processing admissions into community, voluntary controlled, voluntary aided, academies and foundation schools.
 The admissions criteria take a number of factors into consideration such as catchment areas, feeder schools and siblings.

 Please note that Church Schools have their own faith base criteria.

 Private (fee paying) schools are responsible for their own admissions and you should contact them directly.
-Details of schools can be found via the Independent Schools Council (see Useful Contacts at end of factsheet).
+Details of schools can be found via the Independent Schools Council.

 A parent can only use one address on the application form, defined as the “normal place of residence”.
 For children who spend time with more than one parent or carer at different addresses, this should be the address where they spend most time.
 If equal time is spent with both parents, parents must agree which address to apply from.

 All parents/carers of children attending pre- school who are due to start school will be sent a letter inviting them to apply (usually the September of the year before they are due to start).
 Parents will be sent a leaflet with a summary of key information.
 Further detailed information is provided in “A Guide for Parents” available from the local school or from the council website.
 This contains full details of the whole application process for you to follow.
 You are encouraged to apply on-line as this means you will receive your decision by email.
 You can also complete and return a paper application form by the closing date.

 You must apply by 15 January prior to the September when your child is due to begin school, i.e. 15 January 2019 for entry in September 2019.